tgbugs/blackfynn-python/docs/tutorials/tabular.rst

 .. note::
    The maximum default value for ``limit`` is 1000.
 In order to get larger chunks of data we recomend using the ``get_data_iter()`` method, which gets the gata in an iterative manner.
-   The method is fully described in the :ref:`tabular <Tabular>` section of the Data Models page.
+   The method is fully described in the :ref:`tabular <models:Tabular>` section of the Data Models page.

 Analyzing the Data
 ^^^^^^^^^^^^^^^^^^^